UrielZohar/esh-blog/README.md

-# In This Home Assigment We Have
+# In This Home Assignment We Have

-✅ Multiple laguages support with [react-i18next](https://react.i18next.com/)
+✅ Multiple language support with [react-i18next](https://react.i18next.com/)

 ✅ Routing support with [React Routing](https://reactrouter.com/en/main)